 Can't Breathe In Your Mask?
 Here Are 4 Tips To Strengthen Your Lungs

-Along with social distancing, wearing a face mask is a critical component in reducing the spread of COVID-19.
+Along with social distancing, wearing a face mask1 is a critical component in reducing the spread of COVID-19.
 Unfortunately, masks may make it more difficult to breathe.
 Some people even fear they'll lead to hypercapnia, or too much carbon dioxide (CO2) in the bloodstream, as a result.

 To help quell your mask-related fears, we broke down how masks may affect oxygen and carbon dioxide levels and rounded up expert-approved tips for supporting your lungs.